Great News for Arizona Employers

 The state has finally crawled out from under the federal unemployment insurance debt amassed during the recent financial crisis and is on its way to restoring a healthy reserve fund for the next economic emergency.

-Arizona’s unemployment insurance debt at its high point reached around the $600 million mark.
+Arizona’s unemployment insurance debt at its high point reached around the $600 million marks.
 Not only has their state unemployment insurance (UI) fund cleared the debt, there is also now a $160 million balance.
 When the repayment was first announced in May, the state unemployment rate was at 6.2% and it has continued to improve.
-In 2015 it was 5.8% and in January 2019 it was 5.1%, according to Bureau of Labor Statistics.
+In 2015 it was 5.8% and in January 2019 it was 5.1%, according to the Bureau of Labor Statistics.

 What This Means for Employers in Arizona

-Employment taxes are expected to decrease, though they may remain where they are temporarily until an adequate balance is restored to the state’s unemployment insurance fund.
+Employment taxes are expected to decrease, though they may remain where they are temporary until an adequate balance is restored to the state’s unemployment insurance fund.
 According to Mark Darmer, Deputy Director of Programs at Arizona’s Department of Economic Security, the current $42 per worker levy is expected to continue as it is until at least 2016 or 2017.

 The current outlook after repaying Arizona’s unemployment insurance debt is good.
 Even while waiting for the decrease to kick in, there is also the relief of no additional unemployment fund-related tax increase on the horizon.
 Currently, Arizona employers pay an average of $160 per employee each year which varies across employers.

 In addition to this, restoring the health of the state’s UI system also helps the economy by making Arizona more attractive to new employers.Get a clear understanding of complex federal and state legislation underlying UI tax with this comprehensive guide on unemployment claims management.